Documentation / Web performance testing in practice

 Choose DNS server

-Which DNS server that is used can make a big difference.
-Keep a look at your DNS times and make sure they are stable.
-If not read the manpage on how to change it.
+Which DNS server is used can make a big difference.
+Keep an eye on your DNS times and make sure they are stable.
+If not, read the manpage on how to change it.

 Open files

-Number of open files can be quite low on Linux, check it with ulimit -a.
-Increase following these instructions.
+The number of open files can be quite low on Linux, check it with ulimit -a.
+Increase it by following these instructions.

-If you are gonna use Kubernetes, you should use the bandwith plugin to set the connectivity.
-If you Kubernetes user, please share your configiratuon and setup so we can add that to the documentation.
+If you are going to use Kubernetes, you should use the bandwidth plugin to set the connectivity.
+If you are a Kubernetes user, please share your configuration and setup so we can add it to the documentation.

-To run mobile phones tests you need to have a phone and somewhere to host your phone.
+To run mobile phone tests you need to have a phone and somewhere to host your phone.

-The most important thing when monitoring performance using real mobile phones is that you test on the exact same mobile all the time.
+The most important thing when monitoring performance using real mobile phones is that you test on the exact same phone all the time.
 The same model is not the same as the same phone.
-Even though that you run tests on the same model, running the same OS you can get very different result.
+Even when you run tests on the same model, running the same OS, you can get very different results.

 The Facebook mobile performance team wrote about it and we have seen the same at Wikipedia.
-That’s why solutions where you cannot pin your tests to an exact phone is useless for monitoring.
-You can still use those tests to get a “feeling” for the performance but its too unreliable for monitoring.
+That's why solutions where you cannot pin your tests to an exact phone are useless for monitoring.
+You can still use those tests to get a "feeling" for the performance, but it's too unreliable for monitoring.

 Chrome on Moto G4 measuring Wikipedia

-The problem was that we where running on different phones (but same model) and we are pretty far from the flat line that we want.
+The problem was that we were running on different phones (but the same model) and we are pretty far from the flat line that we want.

 There's a workaround for this problem: when you set the CPU/GPU performance and pin those, you will get more stable metrics.
 To do that you need to run your test on a phone where you can use root.

 What phones should you use?
 If you plan to run tests on Android you should aim for a phone in the middle market segment.
-Using slow phones is good for showing the performance for some of your users, but getting stable metrics on slowish phones are hard.
-I’ve been using Moto G4 and G5.
-At Wikimedia we run phones that matches our 75/95 percentile of our users performance.
+Using slow phones is good for showing the performance for some of your users, but getting stable metrics on slowish phones is hard.
+I've been using Moto G4 and G5.
+At Wikimedia we run phones that match our 75/95 percentile of our users' performance.

 To run your test you can either host your own mobile phones and drive them through a Mac Mini, Raspberry Pi or find a hosting solution that can do the same.
 At the moment we do not have any recommendations for hosting, except for hosting the solution yourself.
 If you use sitespeed.io we have a pre-made Raspberry Pi to run your tests.